Updated : 20/08/2015

 If it is not, you can stay in your new country under the same conditions as students.

-To keep the right to stay in your new country for the whole duration of your vocational training, you must first register as a jobseeker with the employment office in your new country.
+To keep the right to stay in your new country for the whole duration of your vocational training, you must first register as a jobseeker with the in your new country.
 This also applies if you are voluntarily unemployed.

 During the time you're allowed to stay in your host country after being employed there and then becoming involuntarily unemployed (see above), you should continue to enjoy the same rights as nationals of that country (welfare benefits, access to employment, pay, benefits to facilitate access to work,etc.)